 We build our marketing campaign with the buzz words we know will catch a buyers eye.
 We would take this strategic commentary and build an email that is sent to our 1500+ contacts comprised of civilians (non Realtors) and agents who we know do the lions share of business in our area.
 We also utilize our Top Agent Network database with the top 10% of the agents as a members only system.
 We send this email out as much as 21 days prior to going on the market or less than a week – depending on the set of circumstances.
 This allows us to begin collecting names of interested parties without wasting days on market (DOM’s).
 We put the address and price on our website with coming soon, order the coming soon sign up and fill the brochure box with preliminary black and white informational flyers, and announce the listing in our office meeting.

 When we are ready to hit MLS we will hit the ground running using the momentum of the premarketing.
-We pair our commentary with our professional photographers fantastic camera work to put out a set of still shots along with virtual tours creating an online viewing experience that is impressive.
+We pair our commentary with our professional photographer’s fantastic camera work to put out a set of still shots along with virtual tours creating an online viewing experience that is impressive.
 This is our first impression.
 No longer is the first impression made in person, it is made online.
 Therefore professional photos are a must.
 We take this presence and we make it consistent for all the websites we utilize.
-We have our own main website, with 5+ different URLs depending upon target audience, another J.Rockcliff company website that is personalized just for our team, Realtor.com , plus personal profiles which syndicate our listings on Zillow, Trulia, Movoto, Redfin, and much more.
-Plus, we actively use all 6 of our Facebook accounts totaling over 1000 “friends,” our 3 twitter accounts which are constantly “tweeted,” LinkenIn, Instagram, Craigslist, & so much more.
-Being that we are long time Contra Costa County residents our social media presence has that much more traction due to our social network.
-J.Rockcliff takes that presence and literally pushes internationally (our company has an exclusive partnership with Leverage Global Relocation).
-It is hard to track our true web presence because Rockcliff does so much but it may be safe to say that we touch over 100 web sites when it is all said and done.
+We have our own main website, with 5+ different URLs depending upon target audience, Compass.com, Realtor.com, plus personal profiles which syndicate our listings on Zillow, Trulia, Movoto, Redfin, and much more.
+Plus, we actively use 5 of our Facebook accounts totalling over 1000 “friends,” our 4 twitter accounts which are constantly “tweeted,” LinkedIn, Instagram & so much more.
+Being that we are longtime Contra Costa County residents our social media presence has that much more traction due to our social network.
+It is hard to track our true web presence because Compass does so much on top of what we do, but it may be safe to say that we touch over 100 websites when it is all said and done.
 The theory is to create a funnel that feeds directly to our main points of contact – our cell phone number and email address.
 By the way, we own most of the misspelled versions of our email addresses in case someone tries to reach out to us and can’t spell.
-On top of the online presence, which is so crucial, we utilize the Contra Costa Times and other print media depending on the circumstances.
+On top of the online presence, which is so crucial, we utilize the East Bay Times and other print media depending on the circumstances.
 We feel open houses are very helpful when marketing a home and we advertise them just as strongly as we advertise our listings themselves.
 While we don’t feel an open house every Saturday and Sunday is necessary (in fact it can be construed as desperate or water down perceived activity), we do feel a strategic frequency is very appropriate.